DenkoG-hub/Position-Size-Calculator/README.md

 # Position-Size-Calculator
-A Simple Position Size Calculator
+A Simple Position Size Calculator.
+For Friens ONLY.
+GM. say it Back!!!